Azure/azure-sdk-for-net/doc/Data Plane Code Generation/Sample.md

 Samples are where developers could start to learn a library.
 You should generate samples scaffold by running the quick start [tool](AzureSDKCodeGeneration_DataPlane_Quickstart.md#create-starter-package).
+Different scenarios should be separated by different files.
 The samples should match the structure containing the following key features:
 ```
 ├── ...
 ├── samples